 Given annually by the physical education and exercise studies faculty to the graduating senior majoring in exercise science who best exemplifies academic achievement, moral character, leadership, and service activities for the department.

-Lander University’s College of Education recognized students and their achievements during this year’s pinning, hooding and academic award ceremony held December 12, at the Josephine B. Abney Cultural Center Auditorium.
+Lander University’s College of Education honored students and their achievements during this year’s pinning and academic award ceremony held December 12, at the Josephine B. Abney Cultural Center Auditorium.

 As most of the nation deals with a teacher shortage, Lander University held one of its largest teacher recruitment fairs in recent years.